nicholaswmin/generator-polymer-1-element/README.md

 You need to *locally* trust the SSL certificate:

-- You can find the certificates in `/ssl` folder of the generated element.
+- You can find the certificates in the `/ssl` folder of the generated element.
 - Open up Keychain Access.
-You can get to it from `Application/Utilities/Keychain Access.app`.
+You can find it as `Application/Utilities/Keychain Access.app`.
 - Drag your certificate into Keychain Access.
-- Go into the Certificates section and locate the certificate you just added
+- Go into the Certificates section and locate the certificate you just added.
 - Double click on it, enter the trust section and under "When using this certificate" select "Always Trust".

 You don't need to trust this certificate for *every* generated element.